DKISTDC/level2/README.md

 Inversion States
 ----------------

 Observing Programs are identified, then pass through the following states.
+Any processing step may fail, putting the OP into an Error state.
+The graph below illustrates a successful flow

 ```mermaid
 stateDiagram-v2